TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 ```cpp
 UCameraComponent* CamComponent;
 ```
 And you assign to it a component using `CreateDefaultSubobject`, the garbage collector does not know that you are interested in keeping this object alive.
-So, on the next GC cycle, it will destroy this object without letting you know.
-The next time you try to access `CamComponent` you will encounter an [access violation](#access-violation), but with a seemingly random memory address (not close to 0).
+So, on the next GC cycle, it will destroy this object without letting you know, causing `CamComponent` to become a dangling pointer.
+The next time you try to access `CamComponent` you will encounter an [access violation](#access-violation), but with a seemingly random memory address (not close to zero).

 To fix this issue we simply update the propert in our header as follow:
 ```cpp